apache/hadoop/hadoop-hdfs-project/hadoop-hdfs-rbf/src/site/markdown/HDFSRouterFederation.md

 * RANDOM: Random subcluster.
 This is usually useful for balancing the load across.
 Folders are created in all subclusters.
 * HASH_ALL: Follow consistent hashing at all the levels.
 This approach tries to balance the reads and writes evenly across subclusters.
 Folders are created in all subclusters.
 * SPACE: Try to write data in the subcluster with the most available space.
 Folders are created in all subclusters.
+* LEADER_FOLLOWER: Try to write data in the leader subcluster as much as possible, if failed, try follower subclusters.
+Folders are created in all subclusters.

 For the hash-based approaches, the difference is that HASH would make all the files/folders within a folder belong to the same subcluster while HASH_ALL will spread all files under a mount point.
 For example, assuming we have a HASH mount point for `/data/hash`, files and folders under `/data/hash/folder0` will all be in the same subcluster.